Britain sinks far deeper into recession than forecast

 OLYMPIC REBOUND

-Britain is due some kind of boost over the coming months as production looks set to rebound from the hit from the extra public holiday to celebrate Queen Elizabeth's Diamond Jubilee in June, and it hopes ticket sales and visitors' spending during the London Olympics will boost growth.
+Britain is due some kind of boost over the coming months as production looks set to rebound from the hit from the extra public holiday to celebrate Queen Elizabeth's Diamond Jubilee in June, and from the ticket sales and visitors' spending during the London Olympics that it is hoped will boost growth.

 But the overall outlook remains poor.

-Many Britons have reined in spending since the crisis and businesses are holding back investment as the lack of demand and fears about the spillovers from the euro zone crisis weigh on confidence, with lack of credit hurting smaller firms.
+Many Britons have reined in spending since the crisis and business are holding back investment as the lack of demand and fears about the spillovers from the euro zone crisis weigh on confidence, with the lack of credit hurting smaller firms.

 But business surveys have so far painted a less dire picture of the economy, and unemployment has been falling over the past few months, leading some economists to voice doubts about the official data.

-The Confederation of British Industry's monthly survey showed that manufacturers' order inflow unexpectedly improved in July, though their quarterly survey showed dwindling confidence among companies about their outlook.
+The Confederation of British Industry's monthly survey showed that manufacturers' order inflow unexpectedly improved in July, though their quarterly survey showed dwindling confidence among firms about their outlook.

 The CBI's director-general, John Cridland, said businesses were not reporting a sharp contraction in outlook.